GR PEARKES RECREATION CENTRE

 Brent Patterson Memorial Trophy

 Brent Patterson was a legendary Saanich Braves player and the 1976/77 MVP of the South Vancouver Island Junior Hockey League.
 Tragically, Patterson died after suffering chest pains during a game at the 1977 Cyclone Taylor Cup tournament in Quesnel.
 The VIJHL championship trophy is named in his honour.

 Matt Irwin - Growing up in Brentwood Bay, Irwin played on the same little league baseball team as Jamie Benn.
 Irwin joined the Saanich Braves in 2004/05, picking up 17 points in 47 games.
 The next year he went on to the Nanaimo Clippers, where he earned the BCHL Coastal Conference Defensive Award for 2007 and 2008.
 After attending the University of Massachusetts, Irwin signed with the AHL's Worchester Sharks.
-He made his NHL debut in 2012 with the San Jose Sharks and is currently playing for the Nashville Predators.
+He made his NHL debut in 2012 with the San Jose Sharks and is currently playing for the Washington Capitals.

 Victoria Cougars (Western Hockey League)

 From 1971 to 1989, the Victoria Cougars held their training camp at Pearkes Arena.
 In 1990, they moved their pre-season training to Lake Cowichan.

 The Cougars hosted six WHL preseason games at Pearkes: